upa/nante-wan/README.md

 your own virtual machine environments.

+## Nante-WAN components

 #### Fig.1 Overview of Nante-Wan overlay
 ![Overview of Nante-WAN Overlay](https://raw.githubusercontent.com/wiki/upa/nante-wan/fig/nante-wan-overlay.png)

-As shown in Fig.1, a Nante-WAN overlay comprises customer edge (CE), a route/config server.
-CEs accommodate edge networks and deliver Ethernet frames from the edge networks to distant and proper destination CEs.
-A route server is BGP Route Reflector.
+As shown in Fig.1, a Nante-WAN overlay comprises customer edge (CE) nodes, Route Server, and Config Server.

+- **CE node**: CE nodes accommodate edge networks and deliver Ethernet frames from the edge networks to distant and proper destination CEs.

+- **Route Server**: Route Server is BGP Route Reflector.
 A route server establishes iBGP connections with all CEs, and exchange EVPN routes as a control plane for VXLAN overlays.

-A config server is an HTTP server.
-CEs do not save their bridging configuraiton.
-Instead, CEs regurarly fetch configuration file from the config server across the DMVPN overlay.
-Moreover, when a configuration file for a CE is changed, the config server notify the CE that the configuration file is changed, and then the CE try to fetch the file.
-Route server and config server rols can coexist on a single node.
+- **Config Server**: Config Server is an HTTP server.
+CE nodes regurarly fetch bridge configuration files from the config server across the DMVPN overlay.
+Moreover, when a config file for a CE node is changed, the config server notifies the CE.

+CE nodes constructs VXLAN over DMVPN overlay using Route Server as IPsec anchor, Next Hop Resolation on DMVPN, and RR for EVPN.
+Bridging configuration on CE nodes are centralized in Config Server.
+Under this control, CE nodes deliver Ethernet frames from edge networks to proper CE nodes across the Internet.